matthewblain/crosstowntrail-web/cue-sheets/bike-north.md

 * Cross Fulton and Park Presidio to NE Corner.
 You are now leaving Golden Gate Park.
 * Head north on wide dirt path in Presidio Park Greenway on right.
 * Follow Presidio Park Greenway to Geary Blvd. by crossing Cabrillo, Balboa, and Anza at traffic lights  .
-* Segment 4 of Crosstown Trail ends at Geary Blvd. and Presidio Park Greenway.
+* Section 4 of Crosstown Trail ends at Geary Blvd. and Presidio Park Greenway.

 <div style="page-break-after: always;"></div>

-## Segment 5 North Bike
+## Section 5 - Bike North
 Geary and Park Presidio to Lands End
 3.2 miles / 350' elevation gain

-* Segment 5 starts at the intersection of Geary and Park Presidio.
+* Section 5 starts at the intersection of Geary and Park Presidio.
 * Head to the NE corner and head North on wide dirt trail in Park Presidio Greenway.
 * Cross Clement and California Streets using traffic lights on Park Presidio Blvd.
 * At Lake Street, turn left.